rmarji/AI-Principles-Book/content/chapters/chapter-7.md

 Today, you must request agent assistance.
 Tomorrow, agents will anticipate needs before you articulate them.
 When your calendar shows a meeting with a new contact, research appears without asking.
 When email volume spikes, your agent proactively drafts responses.
 When progress toward goals stalls, intervention suggestions surface automatically.

 This shift from reactive to proactive assistance fundamentally changes the human-AI relationship.
-Rather than directing agents, you will curate their proactive contributions—accepting, modifying, or redirecting their anticipatory efforts.
+Rather than directing agents, you will curate their proactive contributions-accepting, modifying, or redirecting their anticipatory efforts.

 **Proactive Agents That Work While You Sleep**